 Will The Iraqi Dinar Revaluation Happen?

-Would be nice wouldn’t it?
+Would be nice, wouldn't it?

-Of course the currency we are going to look at is the Iraqi Dinar aka IQD.
+The currency we are going to look at is the Iraqi Dinar aka IQD.

 First of all, Iraq has potential!
 Bags of potential!
 8.6% annual GDP change in 2011, 8.4% in 2012, 10.2% in 2013 and an expected report of similar figures for the next five years.